Sunday, June 25, 3:00 p.m.

 Winona Middle School Auditorium

-Our season draws to a close with the Minnesota Orchestra.
-The Grammy Award-winning group, now in its second century, has long ranked among America’s top symphonic ensembles, with a distinguished history of acclaimed performances in Minnesota and around the world.
-Don’t miss this incredible Festival finale!
+The Grammy Award-winning Minnesota Orchestra, now in its second century, has long ranked among America’s top symphonic ensembles, with a distinguished history of acclaimed performances in Minnesota and around the world.
+This summer, the Orchestra will present Brahms’s Symphony No. 2 as well as Beethoven’s Romance for Orchestra and Violin.